qanagattandyr/Jeopardy/README.md

 # Jeopardy
-Little Test for kids to motivate them to study and make learning process engaging.
+Little Test for 9 grade kids to motivate them to study history of Kazakhstan and make learning process engaging.